Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates

-Our platform paves the way for a closer inspection of rogue waves and higher-order rogue structures~\cite{Chabchoub2012}, or rogue waves in intrinsically self-attractive BECs~\cite{Khaykovich2002,Strecker2003,Everitt2017,Nguyen2014} within ultracold atomic gases.
-A natural question, for instance, is the persistence of the Peregrine generation in the dimensional crossover to 3D and where/when (parametrically) the 2D or 3D character comes into play.
-Another direction would be to extend these considerations to a larger number of components (e.g., a spinor condensate~\cite{Kawaguchi2012,Stamper-Kurn2013}), in order to reveal the interplay of magnetic excitations and possibly emergent spin domains on the Peregrine formation.
-Yet another possibility may be to study the formation of the mixed bubble phase~\cite{Naidon2021,Mistakidis2022} that is inherently related to the presence of quantum fluctuations and occurs at the immiscibility threshold.
+Our platform paves the way for a closer inspection of rogue waves and higher-order rogue structures~\cite{Chabchoub2012}, or rogue waves in other ultracold atomic gas implementations such as intrinsically attractive BECs~\cite{Khaykovich2002,Strecker2003,Everitt2017,Nguyen2014}.
+A natural question is the persistence of the PS generation in the dimensional crossover to 3D and how (parametrically) the 2D or 3D character comes into play.
+Another direction would be to extend these considerations to a larger number of components (e.g., spinor condensates~\cite{Kawaguchi2012,Stamper-Kurn2013}), to reveal the interplay of magnetic excitations and possibly emergent spin domains on the PS formation.
+Yet another possibility may be to study the formation of the mixed-bubble phase~\cite{Naidon2021,mistakidis2023few,Sturmer2022} that is inherently related to the presence of quantum fluctuations and occurs at the immiscibility threshold.

-\paragraph*{\bf Acknowledgements.} This material is based upon work supported by the U.S.\ National Science Foundation (NSF) under the awards PHY-2110030 and DMS-2204702 (P.G.K.).
+\paragraph*{\bf Acknowledgements.} We acknowledge fruitful discussions lending context to this work at the Dispersive Hydrodynamics Program (2022) hosted by the Isaac Newton Institute for Mathematical Sciences.
+This material is based upon work supported by the U.S.\ National Science Foundation (NSF) under the awards PHY-2110030 and DMS-2204702 (P.G.K.).
 S.I.M. acknowledges support from the NSF through a grant for ITAMP at Harvard University.
 P.E. acknowledges support from the NSF through Grant No. PHY-1912540 and from the Ralph G. Yount Distinguished Professorship at WSU.
 G.B. acknowledges support from the NSF through Grant No. DMS-2004987.
 The work of P.S. was funded by the Deutsche Forschungsgemeinschaft (German Research Foundation) under grant SFB-925 – project 170620586.

 \onecolumngrid

 \twocolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}}